 One of the benefits of WordPress is it has RSS built in.
 RSS (Really Simple Syndication, or Rich Site Summary) is an easy way to syndicate content, which is published as feeds, and makes it easy for that content to be consumed online and through RSS readers.

-RSS is an XML file that includes either the full text or a summary of the post, the publishing date, author’s name, and categories that can be read using apps such as RSS readers, feed readers, and aggregators.
+RSS is an XML file that includes either the full text or a summary of the post, the publishing date (which can be delayed), the author’s name, and categories that can be read using apps such as RSS readers, feed readers, and aggregators.
 These apps run on most devices including desktops and mobile, and you can even access them on the web.
 One of the greatest advantages is these feeds are all in one place, making it easy for the subscriber to see and read.

 There are two ways that RSS feeds can be used: